eventdata/ConfliBERT/README.md

 ## Installation Decision Workflow
 ![ConfliBERT Installation Decision Workflow](/readme-docs/workflow.png)

-Use this workflow diagram to help decide the best installation path based on your experience level and needs.
+Use this workflow diagram to help decide the best installation path based on your experience level and needs!